 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
-Drs.
-Anz and Mock provide regular vision acuity tests as part of a comprehensive eye exam.
+Dr. Anz provides regular vision acuity tests as part of a comprehensive eye exam.
 Our doctors will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
 Depending on the results of your vision test, our doctors will begin the appropriate treatment for your eyes, which may be as simple as using corrective lenses.

 Eye Function Testing

 In addition to vision testing, an eye exam includes testing eye functionality.
 Our ophthalmologists perform several tests to evaluate overall ocular health and to allow doctors to diagnose any underlying conditions and begin appropriate treatment.